LewdHuTao/LewdHuTao/README.md

 ### Hello, I'm LewdHuTao
 ___

-- 🔭 I'm currently working on Open Sources Project and making my bot [Shittybot](https://shittybot.xyz)
-- 🌴 I’m currently learning React
+- 🌴 I’m currently learning Java
 - 📫 How to reach me: Message me on Discord.
-- ☕ I love to code in JavaScript

 ____
 Tools I Use